Patrick Boucheron

-Patrick Boucheron (born 1965) is a French historian.
+Patrick Boucheron (born 28 October 1965) is a French historian.
 He previously taught medieval history at the École normale supérieure and the University of Paris.
 He is a professor of history at the Collège de France.
 He is the author of 12 books and or the editor of 5 books.
 His 2017 book, Histoire mondiale de la France (Global History of France), compiled work by 122 historians and became an unexpected bestseller, with more than 110 000 copies sold.

-From 2017 to 2020, he hosted Dates in World History, a TV program of 10 episodes which explored different important dates in world history.
+From 2017 to 2020, he hosted Quand l'histoire fait dates, a TV program of 22 episodes which explored different important dates in world history.

 Early life

 Patrick Boucheron was born in 1965 in Paris.

 Boucheron was educated at the Lycée Marcelin Berthelot in Saint-Maur-des-Fossés and the Lycée Henri IV in Paris.
 He graduated from the École normale supérieure de lettres et sciences humaines (ENS) in Saint-Cloud and earned the agrégation in history in 1988.
 He earned a PhD in history from the University of Paris in 1994.
 His thesis supervisor was Pierre Toubert.